KelvinCPChiu/Theano/README.md

 # Projects coding with Theano
-This is all my coding with theano.
+This is all my coding with theano (ver.
+1.0) .